romibuzi/ParquetDiff/README.md

 - 📦 **Lightweight**: Uses only Parquet and Hadoop common Java libraries.
 - 🧠 **Schema diffing**: Detects differences in Parquet individual files schemas, including nested structures.
 - ⚡  **Metadata-only parsing**: Reads only Parquet footer metadata — no data is loaded.
 - 🛠️ **Embeddable**: Use CLI tool or as a library, making it ideal for validations and CI checks.

 ### 🚀 CLI Usage

 ```
-java -jar cli/target/parquetdiff.jar /path/to/data.parquet # local
+java -jar parquetdiff.jar /path/to/data.parquet # local

-java -jar cli/target/parquetdiff.jar hdfs:///path/to/data.parquet # hdfs
+java -jar parquetdiff.jar hdfs:///path/to/data.parquet # hdfs
 ```

 #### 🧾 Example